jayanthbellam/RISC-V-simulator/README.md

 ### How to execute:
-Use the following command in cmd python .\main.py .\test\file_name
+Use the following command in cmd: python .\main.py .\test\file_name

 ----------